 This curiously made tale of youthful wanderings wholeheartedly dives the depths of the weird and wonderfully deranged.
-Don't let its cardboard construction fool you: Violence Voyager delivers a discomforting gorefactor to match Miike Takashi at his arisly best.
+Don't let its cardboard construction Violence Voyager delivers a discomforting gore-factor to match Miike Takashi at his grisly best.
 You've been warned.

-The Burning Buddha Man, the artist Ujicha once again incorporates his 'gekimation' style of 2D animation, employing cardboard dioramas reminiscent of a pre-digital world to deliver a wildly imaginative childhood adventure... but one told through a grotesque lens.
-American student Bobby (Yuki Aoi) and local chum Akkun (Takahashi Shigeo) already exist in
+"Following in the footsteps of 2013's The Burning Buddha Man, the artist Ujicha once again incorporates his 'gekimation' style of 2D animation, employing cardboard dioramas reminiscent of a pre-digital world to deliver a wildly imaginative childhood adventure... but one told through a grotesque lens.
+American student Bobby (Yuki Aoi) and local chum Akkun (Takahashi Shigeo) already exist in an uncanny world...
+Yet things grow stranger still after the boys venture into the mountains and stumble upon a makeshift theme park known as Violence Voyager.
+It seems like a lowbudget scam at first but soon reveals a rabbit hole of biomechanical bodyhorror concealing a tragic tale - a past whose present has mutated beyond repair.
+Rife with nods to B-horror and kaiju fare, Violence Voyager is a brutally inventive nightmare born of a singular, disturbing vision." - Siddhant Adlakha, Village Voice